aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert EXCEL to DOCX via Python or Online App" h2="EXCEL to DOCX conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a EXCEL to DOCX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and DOCX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the conversion process of EXCEL to DOCX files.
+It is a two-step process that involves the use of Aspose.Cells for Python via .NET API to convert the EXCEL file to HTML and then using Aspose.Words for Python via .NET API to save the created HTML into the desired Microsoft Word format.
+The Aspose.Cells for Python via .NET API is a powerful tool that can be used to convert EXCEL files to HTML.
+It provides a wide range of features such as support for various file formats, support for various spreadsheet elements, support for various formulas, and support for various charts.
+It also provides features such as support for various data sources, support for various data formats, support for various data types, and support for various data manipulation operations.
+The Aspose.Words for Python via .NET API is a powerful tool that can be used to save the created HTML into the desired Microsoft Word format.
+It provides a wide range of features such as support for various document elements, support for various document formats, support for various document properties, and support for various document manipulation operations.
+It also provides features such as support for various document styles, support for various document templates, support for various document formatting, and support for various document security features.
+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help Python developers to automate the conversion process of EXCEL to DOCX files.
+It provides powerful tools such as Aspose.Cells for Python via .NET API and Aspose.Words for Python via .NET API that can be used to convert EXCEL files to HTML and save the created HTML into the desired Microsoft Word format.

 {{% /blocks/products/pf/feature-page-summary %}}